Practical Strategies for Dealing with Disrespectful and Disengaged Students

 I invite you to join me for a highly practical seminar focused on strategies for disrespectful and disengaged students.
 At this seminar, you will discover many new ideas for reaching even your most difficult and unproductive students.
 The ideas presented are ones I have gained through my own experience as an educator for many years and from interacting with many highly skilled colleagues.
 I have seen students who were engaged in constant disrespectful behaviors and those with apathy and disinterest in academics change and grow when the correct intervention skills were applied.

 My goal for the day is for you to leave the seminar with many new, practical tools that can help you with addressing student behaviors that threaten to stop our teaching, interfere with our students learning and steal your joy as an educator.
 Please join your colleagues and me for an exciting day filled with practical and creative strategies for changing the lives of your students and refilling your teacher toolbox with ideas that work.

 P.S.
-You will leave this seminar with dozens of practical ideas and an extensive resource handbook to help you implement the strategies in your classroom.
+You will leave this seminar with dozens of practical ideas and an extensive digital resource handbook to help you implement the strategies in your classroom.

 Who Should Attend